MarcinMM/Dungeon-Dweller/README.markdown

 * Slowdown on pathing.
 Is this still true?
 * Creatures still spawn on each other or player.
 * Creatures don't drop items.

+# UPDATES 4/1
+* Ranged combat fixes.
+Looks pretty good and I'm calling it done - need to move on to the next MVP TODO.
+* Queued, multi-use skills and skill revamp in general.

 # UPDATES 12/31
 * Added Game Over screen with option to restart